Hrajix/SnippetBox/README.md

 ## Important information

-* This app looks for the snippets in "snippets.json" file which has to be inside the same folder as SnippetBox.exe, Otherwise the program will create a new snippets.json.
+* Snippets are saved inside the snippets.json file.
+SnippetBox will create this file automaticly.
+Do not remove it unless you want to delete all snippets.